Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 <vwc-dialog id="dialog" headline="Headline" subtitle="subtitle"></vwc-dialog>
 ```

-### Non-dismissible
+### No-light-dismiss

-Dialog can by default be dismissed by:
-- clicking the close button (`close-button`)
-- clicking on the scrim (`scrim`)
-- pressing the `ESC` key (`esc`)

-Specify the `non-dismissible` attribute to disable this behavior.

-You may instead specify a space-separated list of the above values to disable only some of the dismissal methods.
+Use the `no-light-dismiss` attribute to prevent a modal dialog from being dismissed by clicking outside of it.

-- Type: `string`
+- Type: `boolean`
-- Default: `undefined`
+- Default: `false`

 ```html preview
 <style>